How Green Collect is revolutionising recommerce.

 Recommerce in Australia: where are we right now?

 In 2019, only 1 in 4 young people considered the environmental impact of their consumer purchases.
 Fast forward five years later: we’ve seen a global pandemic, a cost of living crisis, ongoing political trauma, interest rise frenzy and a dramatic rise in AI technologies.
-Amongst that sea of chaos, thankfully the the culture has also shifted for good, with 3 out of 4 Australians now regularly purchasing secondhand.
+Amongst that sea of chaos, thankfully the culture has also shifted for good, with 3 out of 4 Australians now regularly purchasing secondhand.
 At Green Collect, we have been advocating for sustainability for over twenty years so it’s encouraging that Australians are finally catching up with us.

 We are proud to revolutionise all aspects of the recommerce market, prioritising reuse before other “waste” management options.
 Every item that comes into our warehouse receives an assessment of potential.
 Can we make something new out of something old?
 Can we repair or refurbish items for a successful second chance?
 Can we be innovators in this space and enable a circular economy in our community?